 Even a mini-cupcake pan can be used for molding.

 Homemade Chocolate Coins can be customized with a few drops of flavoring oil, such as mint or almond, before pouring.
-I melted one half cup of the chocolate discs to fill each 9-coin mold, using a spoon or piping bag.
+I melted one half cup of chocolate melting discs to fill each 9-coin mold, using a spoon or piping bag.

 Be sure to gently tap the mold against the counter several times after filling to release any air bubbles and settle the chocolate evenly into the mold.
 Refrigerate for 5-10 minutes to set the chocolate, then tap against the counter to release the coins.